Articles

 Immunity

-The illness can be severe, with around 1 in 10 cases proving fatal, and it may progress very rapidly—sometimes within 24 hours.
+Although meningococcal disease remains rare, it can progress rapidly, which is why awareness of symptoms and vaccination status remains important.
+The illness can be severe, with around 1 in 10 cases proving fatal, and it may progress very rapidly, sometimes within 24 hours.

 How is meningitis spread?